 A study of the American political system at the national level, with emphasis on political dynamics and public policy.
 Class: 3 hours per week.
-Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
+Prerequisite: eligibility for ENG 101.
 (Fa,Sp,Su) 3 credits

-POL 112: State and Local Government

-(Formerly PLSC 112)
+POL 112: State and Local Government (Formerly PLSC 112)

 The forms, functions, processes and problems of state and local government in the United States, with special emphasis on Connecticut state government.
 Class: 3 hours per week.
-Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
+Prerequisite: eligibility for ENG 101.
 (Fa,Sp,Su) 3 credits